-We provide support and advice to help people manage their money.
+We provide support and advice about debts, benefits and making ends meet, to help people manage their money.

-Our service is for people who are struggling to manage their money and may be in debt.
+Our services are for people who are struggling to manage their money and who may be in debt.

 We are unable to give you Financial Advice; for example the best places to go to borrow money or which bank account to open.

 We will discuss with you the areas that you need help with, and will agree a plan of action with you, which we will confirm in a letter to you.